tomdjong/MGS-domain-theory/README.md

 ## Abstract

-*Denotational semantics aims to understand computer programmes by assigning mathematical meaning to the syntax of a programming language.
+*Denotational semantics aims to understand computer programs by assigning mathematical meaning to the syntax of a programming language.
 In this course we will study a simple functional programming language called PCF.
 Notably, this language has general recursion through a fixed point operator.
 This means a